Pre-Training Representations of Binary Code Using Contrastive Learning: Ablation Studies and Model Insights

 \subsection{Comparison of Human-Written and LLM-Generated Comments in Pretraining}

-In our study, we explored the impact of using human-written versus LLM-generated comments during the pretraining phase of ContraBin.
+In our study, we explored the impact of using human-written versus LLM-generated comments during the pretraining phase of \TheName{}.
 The objective was to evaluate how each type of comment influences the model's ability to comprehend and process binary code.
 While human-written comments provide a diverse range of insights, they are often inconsistent in length and detail, which may limit their effectiveness in large-scale pretraining scenarios.
 On the other hand, LLM-generated comments tend to be more consistent and focused, potentially offering a more structured learning experience for the model.
 The following analysis compares the length distributions and performance outcomes associated with both types of comments.

 \textbf{Comment length distribution analysis} The analysis of comment length distributions, as depicted in Figure~\ref{fig:comment_length_comparison}, reveals a significant difference between human-written and LLM-generated comments.
 Human-written comments display a broader spread and variability in length, suggesting diverse approaches to code documentation by developers.
 On the other hand, LLM-generated comments tend to be shorter and more consistent in length, indicating a more standardized generation process by the model.
-These distinctions in comment length and variability may impact the pretraining effectiveness of ContraBin.
-To explore this further, we conducted a series of experiments to compare the performance of ContraBin when pre-trained using human-written versus LLM-generated comments.
+These distinctions in comment length and variability may impact the pretraining effectiveness of \TheName{}.
+To explore this further, we conducted a series of experiments to compare the performance of \TheName{} when pre-trained using human-written versus LLM-generated comments.

-\textbf{Performance comparison} The experiments reveal a striking decrease in performance when ContraBin is trained with human-written comments compared to LLM-generated comments.
-Specifically, the use of human-written comments led to a reduction of 40.67\% in MAP, 30.86\% in MAR, and 35.13\% in MAF1.
-This dramatic decline underscores the effectiveness of LLM-generated comments in enhancing ContraBin's ability to comprehend and analyze binary code, highlighting the limitations of human-written comments in this context.
+\textbf{Performance comparison} The experiments reveal a striking decrease in performance when \TheName{} is trained with human-written comments compared to LLM-generated comments.
+Specifically, Table~\ref{tab:ablation} shows that the use of human-written comments results in MAP dropping from 43.78 to 3.11, MAR from 33.87 to 3.01, and MAF1 from 38.19 to 3.06.
+These reductions of 40.67 pt, 30.86 pt, and 35.13 pt, respectively, highlight the stark contrast in effectiveness between the two types of comments.

+The collapse in performance with human-written comments underscores the critical role of concise and consistent LLM-generated comments in enhancing \TheName{}'s ability to comprehend and analyze binary code.
+Human-written comments often introduce noise or inconsistencies that hinder representation learning, while the structured nature of LLM-generated comments provides a stronger foundation for binary code analysis.
+The performance gap can be attributed to the following factors: